OfficeDev/office-ui-fabric-core/ghdocs/BUNDLING.md

 ```

 #### Neither excludes nor includes
-If neither "excludes" or "includes" are specified, the bundle will inlclude all of Fabric's CSS.
+If neither "excludes" nor "includes" are specified, the bundle will inlclude all of Fabric's CSS.

 ### `gulp Bundles`